NotJosh440/notjosh440.github.io/README.md

 # NotJosh440.github.io

-go to the extension tab on <sup>https://www.turbowarp.org</sup> and click custom extensions
+go to the extension tab on [TurbWarp] (https://www.turbowarp.org) and click custom extensions

 type https://notjosh440.github.io./extension.js and hit ok and a new extension called Math Extension will show up